accredible/accredible_certificate/README.md

-Installing the repo:
+### Pre-installation
+Before installing the module please visit https://accredible.com and obtain a free API key.

+### Installation
+To install the git submodule onto your OpenEdx instance please ensure you have your API key and then follow these steps:

+ 1. Locate your OpenEdx platform and navigate to **edx-platform**.
- 1) sudo git submodule add https://github.com/deependersingla/accredible_certificate   /edx/app/edxapp/edx-platform/lms/djangoapps/accredible_certificate.
+ 2. Run `sudo git submodule add https://github.com/accredible/accredible_certificate   /edx/app/edxapp/edx-platform/lms/djangoapps/accredible_certificate`
- Benefit git submodule is that it add it can help in update very easily.

- 2) Edit lms/envs/common.py around line 1326 you will see installed apps, include accredible_certificate also there.

- 3) Visit https://accredible.com/issuer/sign_up and get one API KEY, its free :)
+ 3. Still within **edx-platform**, edit lms/envs/common.py.
+Around line 1326 you will the *INSTALLED_APPS* section, include accredible_certificate there by adding the line: `'accredible_certificate',` and saving the updated file.

- Assuming you are on the server and changed to the /edx/app/edxapp/edx-platform directory to use manage.py Run shell commands to see if installation is proper: sudo -u www-data /edx/bin/python.edxapp ./manage.py lms --settings=aws help
+Now we can check the installation by running shell commands to see if our additional functions are available.
+Within the **edx-plaform** directory run `sudo -u www-data /edx/bin/python.edxapp ./manage.py lms --settings=aws help`

- You will see:
+ Within the long list you should see the following output:

-[accredible_certificates]
+>  [accredible_certificates]
-    change_accredible_certs_status
+> 	    change_accredible_certs_status
-    generate_accredible_certs
+> 	    generate_accredible_certs

-also in the available commands.

-IF you see this then everything is fine and you are ready to generate certificate.
-Also for Rolling certificate:
-1)  Add API key to views file in the directory around line: 31
-2) Update lms/urls.py change this line: url(r'^request_certificate$', 'certificates.views.request_certificate'), with the new_line url(r'^request_certificate$', 'accredible_certificate.views.request_certificate')
+If you'd like to generate certificates for **self-paced courses** then we need to make a few further amendments.

+ 1. From the **edx-platform** directory, edit lms/djangoapps/accredible_certificate/views.py
+ 2. Find `Your_API_KEY` and replace this with the API key provided via Accredible (it's around line 31).
+Save this updated file.
+ 3. From the **edx-platform** directory, edit lms/urls.py
+ 4. Find the line: `url(r'^request_certificate$', 'certificates.views.request_certificate'),` and replace this line with: `url(r'^request_certificate$', 'accredible_certificate.views.request_certificate'),` and save this updated file.

+### Issuing Certificates
+Your account has a default template for how your certificates will appear which you can edit from your dashboard.

+If you'd like to issue certificates and update their appearance *before* they are published (sent to your students) then please follow the instructions in **Method A**.
+If you'd like to issue certificates and have them delivered directly to students without amending their appearance then please follow the instructions in **Method B**.

+####Method A
+To issue certificates and update their appearance *before* they are published (sent to your students):

-Using the Repo: Login to the server and change to the /edx/app/edxapp/edx-platform directory to use manage.py
+ 1. Login to your server and navigate to your **edx-platform** directory to use manage.py

-1) Change in default styling of certifcate for a particular course:
-   a) Command: sudo -u www-data /edx/bin/python.edxapp ./manage.py lms --settings aws generate_accredible_certs -c   edX/DemoX/Demo_Course -a <API_KEY> -s True
+ 2. Run the command: `sudo -u www-data /edx/bin/python.edxapp ./manage.py lms --settings aws generate_accredible_certs -c   edX/DemoX/Demo_Course -a <API_KEY> -s True` where < API_KEY > is replaced with the API key provided by Accredible and where edX/DemoX/Demo_Course is replaced by your course key.

-   b) After this go to your Managemenrt console and desgin certificate.
-Click on publish.
-All the course students are notified        for their certificate.
+ 3. Go to the Accredible management console and in your account amend the certificate design to meet your requirements.
+ 4. In the Accredible management console publish the certificates and they will be delivered to your students.

-   c) In the console command: sudo -u www-data /edx/bin/python.edxapp ./manage.py lms --settings aws    change_accredible_certs_status -c edX/DemoX/Demo_Course This command changes status of generating certificate from generating to       download.
-Now student can see the Accredible certificate in lms also.
+ 5. Back in your console within the **edx-platform** directory, run the command: `sudo -u www-data /edx/bin/python.edxapp ./manage.py lms --settings aws    change_accredible_certs_status -c edX/DemoX/Demo_Course`.
+This command pull data from the Accredible API to change the status of the certificates from *generating* to *available for download*.
+Your students can now view their certificates through the LMS and via their email.

-2) No change in default styling from Provider level style preferences:
+#####Method B
+To issue certificates and have them delivered directly to students without amending their appearance:

-   a) Just run this command: sudo -u www-data /edx/bin/python.edxapp ./manage.py lms --settings aws generate_accredible_certs -c edX/DemoX/Demo_Course -a <API_KEY>
+ 1. From the **edx-platform** directory run the command `sudo -u www-data /edx/bin/python.edxapp ./manage.py lms --settings aws generate_accredible_certs -c edX/DemoX/Demo_Course -a <API_KEY>` where < API_KEY > is replaced with the API key provided by Accredible and where edX/DemoX/Demo_Course is replaced by your course key.

-For rolling Certificate no change it will work the way, they are working now, after installation.
-If you want to update any of the certificate visit management console or use Accredible API.
+### Support

-For any doubt please send a email to deepender281190@gmail.com or support@accredible.com.
-You will get reply in no time.
+If you have any issues, suggestions or questions then please send an email to support@accredible.com.